Colorado: Our Ride the Rockies

 DAY 1: We meet in Frisco, known as Main Street of the Rockies.
 After a rental bike fitting at 3:00pm and an orientation at 5:30pm, we’ll have our first dinner together.
 Consider coming a day early to help yourself acclimate to the altitude.
 There’s plenty of hiking and shopping to do in town.
 0 miles.

 DAY 5: After breakfast we begin our gentle climb to Aspen along the Rio Grande Trail.
 This 42-mile paved rail-to-trail follows the Roaring Fork River.
 Aptly named, its waters cascade down thousands of feet and will serenade you as you cycle today.
-44 miles.
+43 miles, +2575'/-434'

-You can spend the rest of the day exploring Aspen.
+If you don’t like long climbs, you can take the van to the top.
+If you don’t like descents, you can shuttle down with us.
+Whatever you do, you can spend the remainder of the day exploring Aspen.
 Though best known for the rich and famous who flock here to ski in the winter, Aspen is a vibrant year-round community.
-You can walk its pedestrian mall lined with shops and outdoor cafés, check out an outdoor concert, or get a massage.
-Whatever you do, you probably won’t want to leave.
-0 or 21 miles.
+You can walk the pedestrian mall lined with shops and outdoor cafés, check out an outdoor concert, or get a well-earned massage.
+40 miles, ±4298'

 DAY 8: Enjoy breakfast on your own this morning.
-WomanTours will provide a complimentary shuttle back to the Denver airport, arriving by 11:00am.
+Then we’ll provide a complimentary shuttle back to the Denver airport, arriving by 11:00am.
 Or you can take the commercial shuttle at your leisure.
 0 miles.